2018 Lakes District Fall Fair cancelled due to wildfires - Houston Today

 Fall Fair president Joan McFee said she wanted to express concern for all residents impacted by the fires.

-“I have witnessed many folks pulling together, helping each other in many different ways,” she told Lakes District News.
+“I have witnessed many folks pulling together, helping each other in many different ways,” she told Black Press.
 “It is difficult to think beyond this tragedy; when folks can come forward and give a helping hand in any way, it makes them feel much better and it builds a much stronger community.”

 The association added that, when the time is right, the group will join in efforts to support community members who have suffered losses due to the wildfires.